modehnal/GNOMETerminalAutomation/article/presentation_article.md

 ## The gnome-ponytail-daemon

   I would imagine there is a way how to include it in this project so any issue can be tracked accordingly.
   This project was originally created to enable us to continue working on Wayland.
-Its hard to imagine anyone but us using `gnome-ponytail-daemon` but I could be proven wrong.
+It's hard to imagine anyone but us using `gnome-ponytail-daemon` but I could be proven wrong.

 ## The behave-html-pretty-formatter